vesense/apachecon-acasia/content/sessions/datalake-915110.md

 <img src="https://sessionize.com/image/6797-400o400o1-dbccedf4-ca5c-4ac7-9407-da8d909f00a6.jpg" width="200" /><br/>

-Xuannan Su
+Xuannan Su: Alibaba Group

 Xuannan is a software engineer at Alibaba.
-He is focusing on the development of Apache Flink and its ecosystem after he received his master's degree from Carnegie Mellon University in 2019. 。
+He is focusing on the development of Apache Flink and its ecosystem after he received his master's degree from Carnegie Mellon University in 2019.